mnassrib/installing-spark-standalone-and-hadoop-yarn-on-cluster/README.md

 ![exp1application](https://github.com/mnassrib/installing-spark-on-hadoop-yarn-cluster/blob/master/images/exp1application.png)

-- Example 2: Counting the occurrences of each word in a document using pyspark programs
+- Example 2: Counting the occurrences of each word in a document using pyspark program

 > The goal of this example is to count the occurrences of each word in a given document.
 For this, let's write a python program and save it as "wordcount.py" into this directory "/home/hdpuser/Desktop/" on the master-node server